Appraisal Value vs. Market Value

 Market value is how much your property would sell for when placed on the market.
 Buyers determine this value, and the home’s appraised value or tax assessment value has no bearing on what buyers are willing to pay in an open market.

 Appraisers include multiple data points that determine the property’s appraisal value.
-Ultimately, the appraisers use a wide range of factors, which you may or may not have any control over.
+They use a wide range of factors, which you may or may not have any control over.
 Evaluations often include:

-• Structure: The appraiser looks at the building style, number of floors, number of rooms and any structural items that may cause appreciation or depreciation of the property.
-They also consider the square footage and size of the home.
+• Structure: An appraiser looks at the building style, number of floors, number of rooms, square footage, home size and any structural items that may cause appreciation or depreciation.

 FAQ

-Can I trust online real estate sites for my home’s appraisal value?
+Can you trust real estate sites for a home’s appraisal value?

 You can use an online real estate site for a home appraisal as a guide or estimate, but these sites are generally intended as a guide or starting point only.
-The best approach is relying on information provided by a real estate professional’s analysis.
+Ultimately, you should rely on information provided by a real estate professional’s analysis.

-How can I increase my home’s appraised value?
+How can you increase a home’s appraised value?

 Is market value usually higher than appraised value?

-The answer depends on the current marketplace for buyers at the time of your property’s listing.
-If buyers show little interest in your home at the current sales price, then it may indicate the market value is lower than the appraised value.
-However, if there’s intense interest in your home and multiple offers, you may have a situation where the market value is higher than the appraised value.
+Whether market value is higher than appraised value depends on the current homebuying market when your property’s listed.
+If buyers show little interest in your home at the current sale price, then it may indicate the market value is lower than the appraised value.
+However, if there’s intense interest in your home and multiple offers, the market value is likely higher than the appraised value.

 Bottom line

 Understanding the difference between appraisal value and market value can help you as you navigate the homebuying, selling or refinancing process.
-You can improve your home’s appraisal or market value by maintaining your home and making home improvements.
+Generally, you can improve your home’s appraisal or market value by maintaining your home and making home improvements.

 Article sources